Chandrasurya22/CMOS-Circuit-Design/README.md

 More practical scneario:

 In practical reasons, with precense of PMOS and NMOS in inverter.
 We have some real resistance and capacitance in the practical inverter.
-Here the line will be with a slope. this is beacuse you have finite resistances and capacitances, hence output takes time to move / drop from Vdd to around 0 V
+Here the line will be with a slope. this is beacuse you have finite resistances and capacitances, hence output takes time to move or drop from Vdd to around 0 V.

 Here the slope is Finite Slope.

 <img width="668" height="422" alt="image" src="https://github.com/user-attachments/assets/f0c3c03d-b254-43aa-abbb-c153b7d5df65" />

 VIL = Whenever your input votage lies between 0 and VIL ( input Low Voltage ) , we expect the output to be HIGH.

 VIH = If any input voltage that lies above VIH ( input High Voltage)  and below VDD, we expect the output to be LOW.

 <img width="681" height="451" alt="image" src="https://github.com/user-attachments/assets/94425b5c-9a28-4356-b69e-e9223ec8460c" />

 <img width="687" height="459" alt="image" src="https://github.com/user-attachments/assets/b657e50f-0e81-4a18-a2bc-9a0d628d7dc7" />